 - Sonic R

 Sonic Blast is a lot of things.
 It was the last Sonic game on the Game Gear, being released at the end of 1996.
-It was the last first-party title for the system, with Sega focusing everything they had on trying to make the Sega Saturn successful.
+It was one of the last first-party titles for the system, with Sega focusing everything they had on trying to make the Sega Saturn successful.
 It’s also a drastically weaker game, with seemingly everything learnt from Aspect’s previous efforts having been forgotten to develop a very bland, uninspired platformer that should only be checked out by the most curious of Sonic fans.

 Dr. Robotnik is back, and with an enormous fortress that he plans to power with the five Chaos Emeralds (yeah, five.
 Don’t know where the sixth one went off to).
 With no other choice, Sonic and Knuckles decide to team up to get the Chaos Emeralds back and take down Robotnik.

 Sonic Blast is another 2D platformer with the goal of reaching the end of the level, with more changes to the formula.
 Sonic’s abilities have been tweaked, losing the Super Peel-Out but gaining the ability to perform a double jump while in the air.
 Meanwhile, Tails has been suddenly replaced by Knuckles the Echidna, who can glide in mid-air and climb on walls to further explore the levels.
 The character-specific power-ups from Chaos and Triple Trouble are gone, leaving you with just the shield, checkpoints, and ring bonuses to help you out.